Type Definition skia_safe::gpu::DirectContext

 pub fn make_raster_image<'a>( &self, context: impl Into<Option<&'a mut DirectContext>>, caching_hint: impl Into<Option<CachingHint>> ) -> Option<Image>

-backed by GPU texture into CPU memory,
+Returns raster image.
+Copies Image backed by GPU texture into CPU memory,

-from lazy image.
-Returns original Image
+or decodes Image from lazy image.
+Returns original Image if decoded in

 raster bitmap.

-if copy, decode, or pixel read fails.
+Returns None if copy, decode, or pixel read fails.

-, pixels may be retained locally.
+If caching_hint is CachingHint::Allow, pixels may be retained locally.

-, pixels are not added to the local cache.
+If caching_hint is CachingHint::Disallow, pixels are not added to the local cache.

 Returns: raster image, or None